Confrontation

 Genesis 12:14, Jasher 15:8-13

-And Abram and all belonging to him rose from the brook Mitzraim and came to Egypt; and they had scarcely entered the gates of the city when the guards stood up to them saying, “Give tithe to the king from what you have, and then you may come into the town;” and Abram and those that were with him did so.
+Abram and everyone with him left the brook Mitzraim and entered Egypt.
+As soon as they came through the city gates, the guards confronted them, saying, “Pay tithe to the king from what you have, and then you can enter the city.”
+Abram and his group complied.

-And Pharaoh’s officers answered Abram, saying, “It is a chest of precious stones, give us the tenth thereof.”
+Pharaoh’s officers said, “It must be a chest of precious stones.
+Give us a tenth of it.”

 Sarai taken to Pharaoh